-LDFP executive’s critiques of the Israel-Palestine potion tabled at Lib Dem autumn conference 2024
+LDFP executive’s critiques of the Israel-Palestine motion tabled at Lib Dem autumn conference 2024

 LDFP Chair, Cllr Anne-Marie Simpson